 ¶12.
 Now, if Christ is preached, that he is raised from the dead, how is it that some among you say there is no resurrection of the dead?

-13. If there is no resurrection of the dead, then Christ is not raised,
+13. If there is no resurrection of the dead, then Christ is not risen,

-14. and if Christ is not raised, then our preaching is vain, and your faith is also vain.
+14.and if Christ is not risen, then our preaching is vain, and your faith is also vain.

 15. And we are found also to be false witnesses of God because we have borne witness, as being from God, that He raised up Christ, whom He did not raise up if, in fact, the dead are not raised.

-16. For if the dead are not raised, neither is Christ raised;
+16. For if the dead are not raised, neither is Christ risen;

-17. and if Christ is not raised, your faith is pointless; you are still in your sins.
+17.and if Christ is not risen, your faith is pointless; you are still in your sins.

 18. And in that case, those who have fallen asleep in Christ have perished.

-19. If in this life only we have hope in Christ, we are of all men most pitiable.
+19. If in this life only we have hope in Christ, we are of all men most miserable.

 ¶20.
 But Christ is, in fact, raised from the dead, the firstfruits of those who sleep.